Introduction and Notes

 https://www.myheritage.com/site-family-tree-390158672/lobban?familyTreeID=35 (194 public people)

 This tree starts with John Loban (b. ca. 1725), m.
 More Glass, who are known through their twins Alexander and John (baptized in Killearnan, Ross & Cromarty).
-This tree traces the descendants of Alexander, who settled in Carrbridge, Duthil Parish, Inverness-shire, but has no information about the John, probably because John’s name was changed to Logan.
+This tree traces the descendants of Alexander, who settled in Carrbridge, Duthil Parish, Inverness-shire, but has no information about John, because John’s name was changed to Logan.
 Anthony Wilcox’s family history studies have revealed those descendants, two of whom emigrated to South Africa: John and Alexander Logan (see story).
-The last surviving Loban on Alexander’s side was Robert Cumming Loban (1851–1921), who for some time was “Inspector of Poor, Carrbridge,” as his brother James had been.
+The last surviving Loban on Alexander’s side was Robert Cumming Lobban* (1851–1921), who for some time was “Inspector of Poor, Carrbridge,” as his brother James had been.
+He was also Registrar of births, marriages and deaths, and his signature appears on several Lobban records in Duthil, including the birth of James Gordon Lobban (1918), who was not in the Duthil tree but part of “Syd’s Own” tree (Urquhart Lobbans).

 https://www.myheritage.com/site-family-tree-390158672/lobban?familyTreeID=37 (60 public people)